auth0/docs/articles/security/store-tokens.md

 ---
-description: Explains how to securely store tokens used in token-based authentication.
+description: In this guide we outline how to store tokens used in token-based authentication.
+toc: true
 topics:
   - security
   - security-bulletins